-1. Interns may make a formal appeal any decision, written evaluation or remediation plan that is directly related to their psychology internship expectation or requirements to the Training Director and/or the Training Committee.
-Appeals must be in writing and must be submitted within ten working days of the intern receiving the decision, evaluation or remediation plan.
+1. Interns may make a formal appeal of any decision, written evaluation, or remediation plan that is directly related to their psychology internship expectation or requirements to the Training Director and/or the Training Committee.
+Appeals must be in writing and must be submitted within ten working days of the intern receiving the decision, evaluation, or remediation plan.
 The appeal should include a statement of the reasons the intern is filing the appeal and proposed resolution(s).
 The intern should provide appropriate documentation regarding the decision/event/action given by the supervisor or Training Committee for its decisions or actions, and why the decisions or actions should be reconsidered or withdrawn.
-To aid the intern in the appeal process, he or she will be
+To aid the intern in the appeal process, he or she

-- provided access to all documentation used by the supervisor or Training Committee in deriving its conclusions. - 2.
+- will be provided access to all documentation used by the supervisor or Training Committee in deriving its conclusions. - 2.
 Within seven working days of receipt of the written appeal, the Internship Director, who chairs the Panel, will work with the intern who is making the appeal to appoint an Appellate Review Panel.
 The Panel will consist of the Chair, two psychology internship faculty selected by the Chair, and two psychology faculty members selected by the intern.
 If the complaint is against the Training Director, the Training Director's supervisor will appoint a psychology faculty member as Chair.
 The Denver Health Psychology Internship Faculty is defined as all psychologists who were included in the most recent APA Commission on Accreditation Annual Online Report as Training Supervisors. - 3.
 The Chair is empowered to secure any and all materials and documents related to decision/event/action under appeal and to question persons who may have information helpful to Panel deliberations.
 A simple majority will decide all appeal decisions.
 The Chair will cast a vote only in the case of a tie.
 In addition to the written appeal, the intern may make a personal appearance before the Appellate Review Panel to present oral and/or written testimony or may choose to submit written testimony in lieu of personal appearance. - 4.
-The Chair is empowered to secure any and all materials and documents related to decision/event/action under appeal and to question persons who may have information helpful to Panel deliberations.
-A simple majority will decide all appeal decisions.
-The Chair will cast a vote only in the case of a tie.
-In addition to the written appeal, the intern may make a personal appearance before the Appellate Review Panel to present oral and/or written testimony or may choose to submit written testimony in lieu of personal appearance. - 5.
 Within seven working days of the adjournment of the Panel the Chair will present the findings and recommendations of the Appellate Review Panel in writing to the Psychology Internship Faculty as a whole and to the Training Director's supervisor.
 Decisions by the Panel except for termination or suspension are final.
 For decisions that include termination or suspension the Training Director's supervisor will communicate in writing acceptance of the decision, or may request additional information from the Training Director or from the Appellate Review Panel.